A dominance tree approach to systems of cities: Empirical studies: US and French urban systems

 We can understand these different results with the following considerations.
 When large cities are close to one another, some are dominated by even larger ones, and consequently their height in the tree is small.
 This leads to a small value of $\tau$ as observed for the deterministic model.
 In contrast, when the population size and the location are uncorrelated as in the random model, large cities can reach higher levels in the tree before being `absorbed' by an even larger city.
 In this case, there is a higher correlation between rank and height, leading to a larger value of $\tau$.
-We observe that $\tau$ is smaller for France than for the US, suggesting that the system of cities is more `mature' in France, with a stronger concentration of population within large urban agglomerations, composed of large municipalities located close to one another, in the viccinity of a historical large municipality that constitutes the core of the agglomeration.
+We observe that $\tau$ is smaller for France than for the US, suggesting that the French system of cities displays a stronger concentration of population within large urban agglomerations.
+These are composed of large municipalities located close to one another, in the vicinity of a historical large municipality that is the core of the agglomeration.
 In addition, we observe that $\tau$ is decreasing in time for both countries, signalling a decrease of the correlation between the height and the rank in the urban hierarchy.
 This can be due to two different effects: smaller cities becoming more important (large $h$) due to their strategical location, or in contrast cities with small $h$ whose population size increased because they are located near an important city from which they depend.